ana-nozdria/pokemon-api/README.md

+**THE PROJECT WAS CREATED DURING MY STUDIES AT THE UNIVERSITY OF AUCKLAND**

 **Introduction**

 In this project, I completed the frontend and backend of a web application to display data about Pokemon.
 The web application's backend maintains its own list of Pokemon info in a JSON file, as well as enables users to import data about additional Pokemon from the PokeAPI RESTful API service.